Growing Dome® Known to Withstand Hurricane Force Winds

 Why a Growing Dome is the Best Greenhouse for Wind

-The Growing Dome is incredibly wind friendly.
+The Growing Dome is incredibly windproof.
 It doesn’t give the wind anything to resist.

 There are no large flat surfaces for the wind to push against.

 A traditional greenhouse structure has a point of weakness that buckles under the strain of the wind.

 A Growing Dome distributes stress evenly throughout all points of the structure.

 The glass walls on a traditional greenhouse often go all the way to the ground.
 A solid foundation does not support the wall of glass.
 A Growing Dome fastens to a foundation wall with an engineered anchoring system.

 The foundation wall also serves as the exterior wall for the indoor grow beds.
 Grow beds filled with 4-10 tons of soil depending on the size of the beds.
 When high winds impact the surface area of a traditional greenhouse, it wants to push the structure sideways.
 It will usually buckle at the structural point of weakness.

 - No point of weakness.
 Stress distributes evenly across the structure.